 Correct the Registries

 Changing registries on your own may be dangerous as the whole system depends on these registries.
+Hence, error codes like 0XC10100be, 224003, 102630, and 0xc00d36e5 occur often.
 So, it is recommended to use a professional tool that can do this job for you.

 When it comes to computers, it is all about taking things safely.
 So a professional registry fixer tool can scan your PC for registry entries and corrupt system files.
 This can take a minute and you will be shown the list of things that need to be fixed.
 Fix them all Immediately.

-Bonus Tip: If you have an Mp4, MOV, or an AVI video file not playing on VLC player, click here to know more about VLC not playing mp4 video error.
+Bonus Tip: If you have an Mp4, MOV, or an AVI video file not playing on the VLC player, then you can learn what to do when the VLC player is not playing MP4 videos.

 Software to Fix Video Encoded In A Format Not Supported Error